DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 4. Select the name of the new Tile you created
 5. Click ``Create Field``
 6. Add the options for Dropdown and Multi Select fields

    a.
 Under ``Field Options``, next to ``Add new option``, insert the name of the option and click ``Add``
    b.
 Continue adding until you have all of your preferred options.

 7. Click ``Save``
-8. Repeat steps 1-7 until you have all of your desired fields for the tile
+8. Repeat steps 1-7 until you have all of your desired fields for the Tile

 **Preview Tile**

-Preview your tile within the Contact or Group Record by returning to the frontend.
+Preview your Tile within the Contact or Group Record by returning to the frontend.
 Cick the |House| icon to return.

 To modify the tile, fields, and options, click the |gear| icon and Admin to return to the backend.